-Click Here to Register for Online Classes of GRE!
+Click Here to Register for Online Classes for GRE!

 This sub-section deals with the basic foundation concepts of Mathematics.
 Topics included in this section are:

-- The Number System like prime numbers, whole and natural numbers, composite numbers, co-prime numbers, integers, number line- odd and even properties.
+- The Number System like prime numbers, whole and natural numbers, composite numbers, co-prime numbers, integers, and number line-odd and even properties.

 - Mathematical Operations like Simplification and BODMAS

 - Decimals, Rates and related concepts.